thefirehacker/TimeCapsule-SLM/doc/SageMode/CheatSheets/Sage_01-AIframes-UnifiedSave-Cheat.md

 The unified save system is robust when these principles are followed:

 1. **Deletions**: Always skip in event handlers, use timeouts
+2. **Additions**:
-2. **Additions**: Process immediately, no timeout needed
+   - Data updates (frame/chapter attachment): Process immediately, no timeout needed
+   - Node creation (new React Flow nodes): MUST use delayed events, React state is async
 3. **Updates**: Process immediately, use fresh refs
 4. **Testing**: All 6 tests must pass before merging
 5. **Red Flags**: Review carefully when modifying core save logic
+6. **React Flow Timing**: Never trigger immediate saves after `setNodes()` - use delayed events (100ms+)

-When in doubt, refer to existing patterns in `handleNodesDelete` for deletions and `onConnect` for additions.
+When in doubt, refer to existing patterns in `handleNodesDelete` for deletions and `onDrop` for node creation.